Having some questions on your upcoming move to New York City? Want to find answers to those questions?

-New York City is a very expensive place.
+New York City has very expensive neighborhoods.
 So, don’t be surprised if you hear several friends discouraging you from moving to The Big Apple.

-If you are not familiar with the place, then I tell you, the living expenses there are significantly higher compared to other cities especially if you want to live in Manhattan.
+If you are not familiar with the place, then I tell you, the living expenses in New York are significantly higher compared to other cities especially if you want to live in Manhattan.

 In fact, many were surprised because they felt that their money was disappearing from their bank account without them knowing how they spent it.
 The change in budget will be more noticeable especially if you are relocating from Portland, Oregon, or Ashville where prices are lower.